Companies In Europe Are Being Hit By A Massive Ransomware Attack

 Danish shipping company Maersk also released a statement regarding the attacks.

-British marketing firm WPP said they had also been targeted.
+British marketing firm WPP also said they had been targeted.

 The attacks come in the wake of May's major ransomware attack, WannaCry, which particularly affected the British National Health Service.

-WannaCry infected more than 100,000 organizations in at least 150 countries, according to cybersecurity companies who are observing its spread across the globe.
+WannaCry infected more than 100,000 organizations in at least 150 countries, according to cybersecurity companies who observed its spread across the globe.

 This is a developing story.
 Check back for updates and follow BuzzFeed News on Twitter.